philip-hughes/third-milestone-project/README.md

 application is to allow the clinic administrators to schedule appointments for the various doctors who work in the clinic, and to allow the doctors to view their appointments.

-To schedule an appointment, the app user must first choose a doctor
+The site comprises 2 web pages, is fully responsive and can be viewed in desktop, tablet and mobile devices.
+The calendar screen in the desktop and tablet views will show the appointments table and datepicker by default.
+However in the mobile view, the datepicker is hidden by default and can be viewed clicking on the calendar icon button, which is only displayed in mobile view.

-The site comprises 3 web pages and can be viewed in desktop, tablet and mobile devices.
+Appointments can also be edited or removed via the Appointment details modal which will be displayed if an existing appointment slot is clicked.

 ## UX